Semigroup actions on sets and the Burnside ring

 In dynamical systems the periodic attractors can be considered as reversible parts of the dynamical system.

-A monoid having inverses is a group.
-In the theory of group actions, when a group $G$ is given, one often considers either left actions of $G$, or right actions of $G$, or if another group $H$ is given, one considers $(G,H)$-bisets, i.e. biactions of $G$ and $H$ so that $G$ acts from left and $H$ acts from right.
+In the theory of group actions, when a group $G$ is given, one often considers either left actions of $G$, or right actions of $G$, or if another group $H$ is given, one considers $(G,H)$-bisets, i.e. biactions of $G$ and $H$ so that $G$ acts from the left and $H$ acts from the right.
 The categories of these actions are also well studied in the literature, see e.g. \cite{bouc}.
-The same distinction is also present in semigroup and monoid actions.
-For a given semigroup or a monoid $I$, we define actions by fusing previous ideas in a suitable manner, so that we no longer need to call them left, right or biactions, and we call them just "actions".
+The same distinction is also present in semigroup actions.
+For a given semigroup $I$, we define actions by fusing previous ideas and use some exotic notion of equivariance for biactions of a semigroup on a set, in a way that the biaction behaves like a single action, which generalizes the actions from one side, so that we no longer need to call them left, right or biactions, and we call them just ``actions".